Sam Hobbs (rugby union)

 Sam Hobbs (born 13 May 1988, Brecon) is a Welsh rugby union player.
 A prop forward, he made his full professional debut for the Cardiff Blues regional team on 9 January 2010 having previously played for Pontypridd RFC.

 After six years at the Blues, during which time he made a total of 126 appearances, he was released at the end of the 2015–16 season to sign for the Blues' regional rivals the Dragons.
-Hobbs played for the Dragons two seasons, before being released at the end of the 2017–18 season after making 36 appearances.
+Hobbs played for the Dragons for two seasons, before being released at the end of the 2017–18 season after making 36 appearances.

 Hobbs is a former Wales Under-19 and Under-20 international.
-In May 2013 he was selected in the Wales national rugby union team 32-man training squad for the summer 2013 tour to Japan.; however he was not capped on the tour.
+In May 2013 he was selected in the Wales national rugby union team 32-man training squad for the summer 2013 tour to Japan; however, he was not capped on the tour.

 He was released by the Dragons regional team at the end of the 2017–18 season.

 Personal life

-Sam married Elin, in 2014.
-They have one daughter and a son together.
+Sam married Elin in 2014.
+They have a daughter and a son together.